Candybar Express: Critical reception

-On its release, Anna Martin of Number One awarded the song four out of five stars and described it as "a versatile chunk of endearingly sharp funk" and "mean, meaty and menacing".
+Upon its release, Anna Martin of Number One awarded the song four out of five stars and described it as "a versatile chunk of endearingly sharp funk" and "mean, meaty and menacing".
 Jerry Smith of Music Week praised it as a "catchy and very danceable debut single, all competently done and rather in the vein of a less subtle Hipsway".
-The Middleton Guardian felt it was "a strong song in the style of B.A.D.", which "spreads a bit thin over 12 inches but is still cocky, catchy and rhythmic".
+Mark Putterford of Kerrang! stated, "Dirty geetar, sweet sax, fittingly funky(ish) beat... and a surprisingly good song.
+One of the better 'Short Kutz' this week, to be sure."
+Richard Cook of Sounds called the song "one of those hoodoo sin metropolis odes" and a "good try, clattery and insecure enough to suggest that they don't expect the world to dump everything in their hands".
+He continued, "Andy Taylor's production veers towards intercontinental funk – can't decide whether the HM guitar suits or not – but it sounds like they're leering because they want to, not because some fool's paid them to do it".

+The Middleton Guardian believed it was "a strong song in the style of B.A.D.", which "spreads a bit thin over 12 inches but is still cocky, catchy and rhythmic".
 David Swift of New Musical Express felt the band were "shoving a typically useless metaphor over another lame, heavy dancefloor mix".
 He added, "A fearfully-raked guitar, piled on extra thick, stabs around a P-L-O-D of a beat."
 Stuart Bailie of Record Mirror was also critical of the song, noting that it "works a basic funk riff to death" and "rel[ies] wholly on New York studio men to sustain the record's interest".
 He added, "It has a pumping kick drum and a fair smattering of sex; it sounds like the kissing cousin of 'The Honeythief', and that's bad."